danhtruong/danhtruong.github.io/_posts/2021-04-03-Writing-the-code-for-PCA.md

     ## [6,]   -0.4433333  0.84266667       -2.058  -0.7993333

-We will multiply the transposed form of our matrix by our matrix followed dividing by *N* − 1, where N is number of rows.
+We will multiply the transposed form of our matrix by our matrix followed dividing by $N-1$
+, where N is number of rows.
 We will compare this to the R function `cov()`

 ``` r
 covariance = t(D_centered) %*% (D_centered)